How does the Child Maintenance Service calculate child maintenance?

 Last updated: 11/08/2022

 After you apply for child maintenance the Child Maintenance Service will contact your child’s other parent or HM Revenue & Customs for details of their income.

 Child maintenance is reviewed each year.
-Payments may be affected by changes in the paying parent’s circumstances, such as a change in their income or family circumstances.
+Payments may be affected by changes in the paying parent’s circumstances, such as a change in their income or family.
 The Child Maintenance Service should be told about these changes as soon as possible.